 Autumn Update (October 2014)

 This business of updating the website is akin to my new year resolutions!
-Summer’s over so time to bring you up to-date.
+Summer is over so time to bring you up to-date.

-Now we are moving into the autumn we have reverted to an early Sunday morning session on West Kirby marine lake….lots of short races … good practise!
+Now we are moving into the autumn we have reverted to an early Sunday morning session on West Kirby marine lake with lots of short races which is good practise!